-- Formal site visit and/or quarterly school reviews to include interviews of school leadership, board member, student and families, teacher, special education and ELL staff and operations staff, and classroom visits - Desk audit/documentation review.
+- Formal site visit and/or quality school reviews to include interviews of school leadership, board member, student and families, teacher, special education and ELL staff and operations staff, and classroom visits - Desk audit/documentation review.

-The First Year Site Visit is not intended to evaluate or judge instructional practices, but instead to determine compliance with the Organizational Performance Framework.
+The First Year Site Visit is not intended to evaluate or judge instructional practices, but instead to determine compliance with the charter contract.